NicolasAraya932/VirtualNeRFExplorer/README.md

 - restore the trained pipeline checkpoint
 - open a live `viser` scene explorer
 - move around the rendered scene interactively
-- optionally show a reduced set of training camera frustums

-It is not yet an ROI tool, selection tool, or export workspace.

 ## v1 Scope